One could say Marvin was busy doing his job, but that might be a bit of an overstatement.

 “I talked to him!
 Now come on!”

 Marvin, his mind and imagination starting to spin out, began the walk down to the lobby.
 Suddenly, in the distance, he saw the one man in the world he believed he would never set eyes on again.
 As he walked up, he just stared at him.
 It was like looking into a mirror.
 He stopped.
-Shanea, tears streaming down her face, looked at both of them as if to say, well?
+Tears streaming down his fiancé’s face, looked at both of them as if to say, well?

 “Hi, son,” his dad said.